Rangi42/polishedcrystal/README.md

 The most recent official version is [2.2.0](https://github.com/Rangi42/polishedcrystal/releases/tag/v2.2.0) as of September 20, 2016.
 [The changelog](CHANGELOG.md) lists all changes since then.
 I recommend playing the 3.0.0 beta instead.

-If you want to do a [Nuzlocke Challenge](http://bulbapedia.bulbagarden.net/wiki/Nuzlocke_Challenge), check out Nuzlocke mode in the Option menu!

 *If you have any questions about these steps, [read the FAQ](FAQ.md)!*